Mongarlowe, New South Wales: Aboriginal history

-The area now known as Mongarlowe lies on the traditional lands of the Walbanga people, a group of the Yuin.
+The area now known as Mongarlowe lies on the traditional lands of Walbanga people, a group of Yuin.

 Dispossessed of their best land during settler colonisation, individual Aboriginal families sought land on which to live.
 140 acres of land was set aside as a reserve for Aborigines, in 1879—north of Mongarlowe in the neighbouring Parish of Mongarlowe—in the name of an Aboriginal woman, Mary Ann Willoughby.
 In 1885, a second reserve, of just under 9 acres, was set aside there, in the name of another Aboriginal woman, Margaret Bryant.
 In 1893, these earlier reserves were revoked and a new reserve of 50 acres was set aside on the left bank of Currowan Creek, not far from its confluence with the Clyde River estuary, on the coastal side of the Budawang Range.
 That reserve, Currowan Creek Aboriginal Reserve, lasted until 1956.

-Probably due to reasons such as finding a viable means of sustenance, most of the surviving Aborigines living in the goldfields around Braidwood, migrated toward the coast—also Walbanga country—in the later years of the 19th-century.
+Probably due to reasons such as finding a viable means of sustenance, most of the surviving Aborigines living in the goldfields around Braidwood, migrated toward the coast—also Walbanga country—in the later years of the 19th century.
 Mary Ann Willoughby—already living thereabouts in 1876—and her children were still living near Mongarlowe in 1902.